Wouldn’t it be great if you could rely on just putting out great content and letting customers find you without spending a dime on paid ads?

 Once you have those ads running, whether simultaneously or one at a time, you’ll be able to see which is performing best.

-Added benefits of paid ads for B2B
+The importance of paid advertising for B2B brands

 It’s easy to see how important advertising is for B2C, especially since customers can sometimes complete the entire purchasing journey after seeing just a couple ads on social.